Music of Final Fantasy XV: Final Fantasy XV Original Soundtrack

-The game's official soundtrack album, Final Fantasy XV Original Soundtrack, released first in Japan on December 21, 2016.
+The game's official soundtrack album, Final Fantasy XV Original Soundtrack, was released first in Japan on December 21, 2016.
 The album was produced by Koyo Sonae.
 The soundtrack came in multiple editions.
 The standard four-disc CD and one-disc Blu-ray releases featured the entire in-game soundtrack with the exception of "Stand by Me", coming to ninety tracks of music.
 A limited edition featured two Blu-ray discs and a CD; the first Blu-ray featured the full game soundtrack, the second Blu-ray disc held the track selection from the party's car radio in addition to Welch's rendition of "Stand by Me", while the CD featured versions of selected tracks arranged for piano by Yui Morishita and Takuro Iga.
 The limited edition also had additional contents including behind-the-scenes footage concerning the recording of the soundtrack.
 The piano arrangements were performed by Yui Morishita, a noted Japanese pianist.
 Selected tracks were also included in a "Special Soundtrack" Blu-ray disc released as part of the Final Fantasy XV Ultimate Collector's Edition.
 The four-disc edition, which includes all available tracks from that version, was released internationally by Sony Classical Records in 2017.
 This version was released in Europe on February 24, and in North America on March 24.

 The Blu-ray and CD versions both entered the Oricon charts at #35, remaining in the charts for a further nine weeks.
 The album was nominated for the 2017 Game Audio Network Guild's "Best Original Soundtrack Album" award, though it lost to the soundtrack album for Abzû.
 Samar Farag of RPGFan was highly positive about the album and its mixture of tracks, saying that the shifts in style captured the game's theme of a road trip, with the exception of the track "Bros on the Road" which he said was "more appropriate in Sonic Adventure 2".
 The rest of the album was generally praised, with the last section's dark tones and use of leitmotifs from "Somnus", the environmental track "Valse di Fantastica", and the character track "Ardyn" earning particular praise.
 Video Game Music Online's Lucas Versantvoort gave the album a score of 3/5; while several tracks stood out as being good, he felt there was a lack of cohesive style present in other recent Final Fantasy scores, feeling that it was a lower-quality example of Shimomura's work than her earlier work on Kingdom Hearts.
 He also found the other contributors' work mixed, and disliked the mixture of different musical styles.
 Both reviewers praised "Somnus" as the album's best track; Farag said he could "easily call "Somnus" one of Shimomura's greatest songs", while Versantvoort felt that it was underused in the soundtrack as a whole.